Amortized Analysis via Coinduction: Cofree Comonads for Amortized Abstract Data Types

-Queues are an abstract data type representing an ordered collection with a first-in-first-out data policy.
-Let $E$ be the type of elements, and let $Q$ be the queue representation type; the destructor signature can be written as follows, using $F$ and $U$ of call-by-push-value:
+Throughout this paper, we will use queues as a running example of an abstract data type, although the development generalizes to other sequential-use abstract data types.
+Queues are an abstract type representing an ordered collection with a first-in-first-out data policy.
+Let value type $\POSITIVE{E}$ be the type of elements; the queue operations can be written as follows: